pgenge/Deduper/psuedocode.md

-same UMIs duplicate on plus and minus same UMIs and everything else soft slipping plus and minus and duplicate reads with the different UMIs with the same pos, strand, and chromosome different chr same everything else and duplicate same chr but everything else different and duplicate different pos same everything else and duplicate same pos different everything else and duplicate different strand same everything else and duplicate same strand different everything else and duplicate
+same UMIs duplicate on plus and minus same UMIs and everything else soft slipping plus and minus and duplicate reads with the different UMIs with the same pos, strand, and chromosome different chr same everything else and same chr but everything else different different pos same everything else same pos different everything else different strand same everything else same strand different everything else

 - Develop your algorithm using pseudocode